megnergit/fs-scanner-m3/README.md

 Durability in RabbitMQ is not controlled by a single flag.

 Reliable message delivery requires:
-- durable exchange
+- durable exchange (exchange remains after rebooting RabbitMQ)
-- durable queue
+- durable queue (queue remains after rebooting RabbitMQ)
-- delivery_mode=2
+- delivery_mode=2 (disk, not on memory)
-- publisher confirms
+- publisher confirms (message reception acknowledged to scanner)
-- mandatory flag (for routing validation)
+- mandatory flag (for routing validation. messages that cannot be routed, will be returned)

 This clarified that messaging reliability is achieved through multiple layered mechanisms.